pau1a/Transcrypt/BIG.md

 2. **Secondary colours** — functional tones for semantic states, diagrams, and supporting UI, never competing with the primary accent.
 3. **Neutral foundations** — a greyscale that provides depth, spacing, and hierarchy without drawing attention to itself.

+These layers map directly to the implementation tokens in Appendix A: primary colours to §A.1 Primary Palette Tokens, secondary semantic colours to §A.2 Secondary Semantic Tokens, and neutral foundations to §A.3 Neutral Greyscale Tokens.

 Colour is applied sparingly, with strict contrast rules, minimal decorative usage, and a bias toward monochrome forms wherever clarity would benefit.
 The logo’s silhouette and the system’s typography remain the anchors; colour supports them, never leads.

 This section defines the palette, its hierarchy, and the constraints governing its use, so Transcrypt’s identity remains stable, serious, and unmistakably technical — whatever surface it appears on.
+All examples and rules in this section are normative only when expressed through the tokens defined in Appendix A; any colour that is not represented there is considered out of system.

 ---

 ## 4.1 Primary Brand Palette

 The primary palette defines the core colours that carry Transcrypt’s identity across all surfaces.
 These colours set the tonal temperature of the brand: cold, precise, and deliberately restrained.
 They form the visual spine from which every other colour decision derives.
+In implementation, the primary palette is realised through the A.1 Primary Palette Tokens (e.g. --brand-base-900, --brand-surface-0, --accent-500), which form the non-negotiable set of brand colours.

 Transcrypt uses a minimal primary set: a deep engineered base, clean light surfaces for clarity, and a single cerulean accent that acts as the system’s point of focus.
 Each colour has a clearly defined role.
 The base establishes authority and stability; the light surfaces handle legibility and layout structure; the accent provides directional emphasis without introducing emotion or stylistic noise.